EliTheTechGuy/Dialogue-chatbot/Installation/server-setup.md

 ## Creating and running your server

-Step 1: Environment Setup
+Step 1: Environment Setup:
 First, you'll need to have Node.js installed on your machine.
 If you haven't installed Node.js yet, you can download and install it from nodejs.org.

- Step 2: Create a New Node.js Project
+ Step 2: Create a New Node.js Project:
 Create a Directory: Make a new directory for your project and navigate into it: bash
 Copy code